badmark/ViCo/README.md

 ## Usage

 ### 1. Interactive Mode (Recommended)
 Simply run the script.
-It will launch a graphical menu in the terminal.
+It will launch a graphical menu in the terminal allowing you to browse for a folder and configure settings.
 ```bash
 ./vicomp.sh
 ```